build-wars/texmod/trunk/OTM_GUI/bin/README_English.txt

     Download it by your self and don't use versions, send to you by team or guild members! http://code.google.com/p/texmod/downloads/list

 OpenTexMod uses the D3DX9_43.dll.
-Due to the EULA this dll cannot be deliviered together with OpenTexMod .
+Due to the EULA this dll cannot be delivered together with OpenTexMod .
 If D3DX9_43.dll is not installed on your system, OpenTexMod will give you a hint at program start.

-What can OpenTexMod alpha V0.1?
+What can OpenTexMod alpha V0.9?

 -extract and save single textures from a DX9 game (the target texture can be toggled in the game) -extract and save all textures from a DX9 game